valchkou/cassandra-driver-mapping/README.md

 Create MappingSession instance:
 ```
 	import com.datastax.driver.mapping.MappingSession;
     	...

     	MappingSession mappingSession = new MappingSession(keyspace, session);
 ```
 MappingSession is not replacement for Datastax Session.
-It is lightweight and cheap to instantiate.
+It is cheap to instantiate.
 You need to open the session and create the keyspace using the standard Datastax Driver API.
 If you are not familiar with procedure please refer to http://www.datastax.com/docs for Developers.
 Or look at the [Spring Framework Example](#spring) below.